Using a non-chemical sanitizer

 Bathroom and Diaper Hygiene When dealing with diarrhea, it's essential to bathe the affected child separately and sanitize the bathtub afterward with a disinfectant.
 Only adults or responsible caregivers should handle diarrhea diaper changes, and surfaces like changing tables should be sanitized after each use.

-Clean that Washing Machine Pathogens thrive in moist and warm environments.
+Clean that Washing Machine Pathogens and viruses thrive in moist and warm environments.
 It multiplies fastest in temperatures of 40 to 140 F. The lip/seal of those front load washing machines make the perfect breeding grounds for it, so pay special attention to this area during sanitization so that you can thoroughly remove the pathogens.

 Food preparation and storage